 Each student team builds a car from the ground up to travel as far as possible in one hour on only 72 lbs. of lead acid batteries.
 We race against lots of other students and adults in towns and on race tracks all across this country on the weekends from March to July.
 We learn a lot and have tons of fun!
 This website documents our building process.
 Please leave comments and/or questions!

-Please click on a team below to see their recent progress.
+Please scroll down to see our recent progress.

 Learn how to add a post

 Hi my name is Dean Hovinghoff and I have been working on this year’s new electric car.
 Two of the things that I have been making are a wheel and roll bar.
 The roll bar was a challenge because i had to bend it by hand.
 The wheel took a while to make because of all the spokes and adjustments that I had to make.
 The wheel helped to teach me to be patient.

 For this post, I will be talking about the bottom assembly of the car, I will also be talking about the front axle.
 The first project of this year for me was the bottom assembly.
 After I finished that project I started working on my front axle

 The bottom assembly took the longest of these two project.
 The first part of this project was drafting out this part on a ply wood board.
 After finishing drafting this I bent two 45 degree bends in opposite directions.
 After we fixed and errors that occurred during the bending processes we then welded on two rear forks to hold the back tire.
 After we welded that piece I started to work on the front axle.

 Read more...
 (55 secs reading time)